sanskrit/raw_etexts/mixed/ebhAratI-sampat/darshanAni/yogaH/shankarabhagavatpAdAH/shAnkarayogasUtrabhAShyavivaraNam_dvitIyaH_bhAgaH.md

 [^70]: "The not-as-yet-manifest will become the second."

+[^71]: "The Vivaraṇakāra leaves the line to speak for itself."

 1\.
 The available reading is "sa khalu anāgatalakṣaṇamadhvānam prathamam hitvā" whereas the Vivaraṇakāra has no "prathamam" in his reading.

-[^71]: "The Vivaraṇakāra leaves the line to speak for itself."

 4\.
 "The available readings have " tritīyo'dhvā" instead of " dvitiyo'dhvā" in the Vivaraṇa.
 The other commentators like Miśra and Bhiksu tend to take the first phase as the not-as-yet-manifest stage, the second as the present stage and the third as the past stage.
 Thus the past stage is mentioned as the third.
 The Vivaraṇakāra seems to emphasise the state of restraint and the state of activity and thus view the past state with reference to the activity as the second stage.
 Thus depending on the focus, the stage can either be the third or the second as it does not change the meaning in anyway.

 punarvyutthānam. and so on[^72];i.e., ( again activity) (when succeeding) the subliminal-impression of restraint, it (gives up its not-as-yet-manifest) temporal phase (and obtains the secondary quality of present existence[^73]...)."yatrāsya. vyāpāraḥ”, i.e., there is the capacity to bring about one's effect (activity) "eşo'sya adhvā)" = with reference to the not-as-yet-manifest phase; ( this is its second temporal phase). "na cā.. viyuktam".[^74]

-[^72]: "Available readings have “evam punarvyutthānam."

 [^73]: "There is nothing new added to the bhāṣya explanation."

+[^74]: "Nothing new is added to the bhāṣya explanation."

 Thus the mind is not connected to the characteristics of activity and restraint (at the same time). "evam punar iti" = this is the secondary change of the qualities of the mind which are (modifications in the form of) activity and restraint[^75]. "tathā avasthāpariṇāmaḥ" (in a similar way the change of states) is seen.

-[^74]: "Nothing new is added to the bhāṣya explanation."

 [^75]: "Qualities of the mind are modifications of activity and restraint.
 Their three temporal phases are the secondary qualities."